lmoratti/tunnelvisionbug/faq.md

 1. The attacker can use IP space denial with binary search to determine all current connections in logarithmic time.

 # Why is this so bad compared to other leaks?
 In a threat model from a VPN providers, there is often a claim that no one, not even a network administrator, is able to remove your VPN protections.
-This is why VPN providers have been claiming they can "secure untrusted traffic".
+This is why VPN providers have been claiming they can "secure untrusted networks".

 TunnelVision shows that a network administrator can completely remove VPN protections.
 To make matters worse, we've demonstrated that an attacker who is on the same network has ways become a DHCP administrator, this is demonstrated in our POC video.